Junior League of Monroe Community Projects

 The Fund was started with an opening contribution of $250,000 from the JLM.
 The Trustees oversaw the growth of the fund for several years before being able to award their first Community Endowment Grant in 2005-2006.
 Each year the Board of Trustees accept grant applications from community not-for-profits and JLM committees.
 The number and dollar amount of the grants awarded are determined by the Trustees based on the growth of the Community Endowment Fund.
 After reviewing applications which meet the criteria as outlined in the by-laws, the Board of Trustees selects two to three applicants to make presentations to the JLM general membership.
 The membership then votes ultimately deciding the grant recipient(s).
 The awards are announced at the JLMs annual homecoming meeting—the Spring Dinner—in May.

-Tools for Literacy for Children (TLC)
+Tools for Literacy for Children (TLC): Task Force

 The Tools for Literacy for Children (TLC) Committee focuses on the physical, emotional, and educational needs of elementary-age students at low socio-economic schools.
 TLC provides uniforms and school supplies for enrolled students, educational programs to promote exercise and healthy eating habits, and parent nights to encourage literacy and the awareness of vital area resources.